UT-Austin-FIS/ut_relogin/README.md

-  1. If you want to write your own page for the popup window, which you need to do if you're not using `UTDirectContext`, you should add a URL with the name `ut_relogin_redirect' that exhibits the behavior you want for the popup window.
+  1. If you want to write your own page for the popup window, which you need to do if you're not using `UTDirectContext`, you should add a URL with the name `ut_relogin_redirect` that exhibits the behavior you want for the popup window.

 Setup - non-Django